apache/cordova-docs/www/docs/en/dev/guide/platforms/blackberry10/index.md

 you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
 For a comparison of the two development paths, see the [Overview](../../overview/index.html).
-For details on each, see [Cordova CLI Reference] and the BlackBerry 10 Shell Tool Guide.
+For details on each, see [Cordova CLI Reference][cli] and the BlackBerry 10 Shell Tool Guide.

 ## Requirements